Cyfrin/moccasin/docs/source/index.rst

 How to read the documentation
 =============================

-The gaboon documentation is written in a way that assumes you are on a MacOS or Linux-like system.
+The moccasin documentation is written in a way that assumes you are on a MacOS or Linux-like system.
 If you are using windows, we recommend you watch the first `10 minutes of this WSL tutorial <https://www.youtube.com/watch?v=xqUZ4JqHI_8>`_ and work with WSL.
 WSL stands for "Windows Subsystem for Linux" and it allows you to run a Linux commands on Windows machine.

-Why Gaboon?
+Why Moccasin?
 ===========

 We think web3 needs the following: